-S100_GridCoverage.
+S100_IF_GridCoverage.

+The conceptual models of these coverage subclasses make use of point sets and geometry/value pairs, which are described by the classes S100_IF_PointSet and CV_GeometryValuePair and its subclasses.

-S100_PointSet Spatial Model
+S100_IF_PointSet Spatial Model

 An S100_Point is a single point referenced to a 3-D coordinate reference system.
 Its value is carried as a coordinate rather than an attribute.
 Such points are generated by certain types of sensors.
-An S100_PointSet is not a coverage.
-Each Point in a Point Set has only one value.
+An S100_IF_PointSet is not a coverage.
 A Point Set can be used to generate a Point Coverage.
-The class S100_PointSet is illustrated in Figure 8-20.
+The class S100_IF_PointSet is illustrated in Figure 8-21.

-Figure 8-20 - S100_Point
+Figure 8-21 - S100_Point

-The attribute domainExtent describes the spatial extent of the domain of the Point Set.

-The attribute metadata provides a link to metadata that describes the Point Set.
-Logically the link is any URI, but it may be implemented as a CharacterString data type that identifies the associated files of metadata.

-The attribute surfaceType identifies the type of surface that is described by the point, for example, sounding as measured by sonar.

 The attribute geometry contains an instance of GM_Point.

+CV_GeometryValuePair and subclasses

+The class CV_GeometryValuePair describes an element of a set that defines the relationships of a discrete coverage.
+Each member of this class consists of two parts: a domain object from the domain of the coverage to which it belongs and a record of feature attribute values from the range of the coverage to which it belongs.
+CV_GeometryValuePairs may be generated in the execution of an evaluate operation, and need not be persistent.
+CV_GeometryValuePair is subclassed (Clause 6) to restrict the pairing of a feature attribute value record to a specific subtype of domain object.